buddhist-uni/buddhist-uni.github.io/_content/canon/an7.49.md

 ---
-title: "AN 7.49: Perceptions in Detail"
+title: "AN 7.49 Dutiyasaññā Sutta: Perceptions in Detail"
 translator: sujato
 slug: "an.007.049"
 external_url: "https://suttacentral.net/an7.49/en/sujato"